 Probation Before Judgment and Plea Bargaining

-If you don’t know what a PBJ is, read here first.
+If you don’t know what a PBJ in Maryland is, read here first.
 Some Maryland counties offer diversion programs, especially to juveniles.
 For certain individuals accused of first-time and low-level crimes, they may offer probation before judgment programs.

 As part of these programs, the accused must complete court-mandated requirements.
 This could include: